ChuishenX/ChuishenX/README.md

 Code is a way to express ourselves.

-Code is something that beyond gods.
+Code is something beyond gods.

 Code makes the greatest sins and the greatest sacrifice small.